N8sGit/group_project_2/README.md

 ## References

 - Kaggle.com: P. Cortez, A. Cerdeira, F. Almeida, T. Matos, and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

----

-Feel free to reach out if you have any questions or need further assistance.
-Enjoy predicting wine quality!

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to reach out if you have any questions or need further assistance.
-Enjoy predicting wine quality!